 There are a few, rare, occasions when the time spent creating a dashboard is not worth the investment.
 Usually however, this is not the case.

-- Replicating data from another view, a common starting dashboard is a simple port of a metric view onto a dashboard.
-While you can change the aesthtic of the view via the migration the dashboard is poor proxy for a sortable, filterable, fast updating metric view.
+- Replicating data from another view.
+A common starting dashboard is a simple port of a metric view onto a dashboard.
+While you can change the aesthetic of the view via the migration the dashboard is poor proxy for a sort-able, filterable, fast updating metric view.

 Building a culture of zero tolerance

-A good dashboard can an unintended but highly desirable state of building a cukture of zero tolerance to particular events and on-going situations - XXX
+A good dashboard can be an unintended but highly desirable state of building a culture of zero tolerance to particular events and on-going situations.

 The fundamentals of good dashboard design